KaiBizAnalytics/PortfolioProjects/README.md

 * **SQL Queries for Data Exploration**: Dive into detailed analyses of Covid data using T-SQL on Microsoft SQL Server.
 These queries are designed to uncover insights through data exploration and aggregation
 * **Data Cleaning Queries**: Enhanced the Nashville Housing dataset using T-SQL by refining data types, removing duplicates, employing window functions, and performing substring operations.
 * **Data Cleaning and Visualizations in Excel**:  This project involved meticulous data cleaning from a bike shop, where I structured raw data, built pivot tables, and designed a comprehensive dashboard in Excel.
 The dashboard utilizes slicers to dynamically visualize customer demographics, providing intuitive and interactive insights into customer behavior and trends.
+* **Tableau Interactive Resume**: I crafted an interactive resume using Tableau, showcasing a range of skills including professional timelines, calculated fields, geographic mapping, and skills meters.
+Additional features include photos in tooltips and data blending, which allow for effective integration of diverse datasets.
+This project highlights my ability to create engaging, data-driven visualizations.
 * **Tableau Dashboards for Covid data**
 * **Python Data Analysis**
 * **Web Scraping Project**